A Guide to Human Composting

 Make a different choice

 Human composting closely imitates the natural cycle of life.
-This gentle process uses natural elements, such as wood chips, mulch and wildflowers, to convert a loved one’s body into nutrient-rich soil.
+This process uses natural elements, such as wood chips, mulch and wildflowers, to convert a loved one’s body into nutrient-rich soil.

 Help heal the planet